Nocando raps at Low End Theory. (Photos by Faith Jessie and Aaron Liu)

 8PM, WEDNESDAY -- Rapper Nocando has dinner with his family before heading over to Low End Theory.
 (Faith Jessie)

 3. SUNNY -- Nocando sits at the dinner table with his 7-year-old daughter Sunny.
 (Aaron Liu)

-ON COOL -- "A lot of people romanticize about a sound or a period of era when it is really just people coming together, just trying to connect to something.
-That is exactly what people should be going for: the whole idea...creating something cool is a byproduct of trying to connect with something, trying to project something that you already feel inside of you."
+the whole idea...creating something cool is a byproduct of trying to connect with something, trying to project something that you already feel inside of you."
 (Aaron Liu)